fifthidea/sub-decode/README.md

-# V2ray subscriptions generator from encrypted config files (NPVT, NM, etc)
+# V2ray subscriptions generator but from encrypted config files (NPVT, NM, etc)

 Workflow runs, Telegram channels scanned and files get downloaded using Telethon, files get decoded using Pantegnos and v2ray configs get written into `decoded.txt` and `parsed.txt`